ocsig/deploymentmanager-samples/community/faas/README.md

 ## Usage

-The DM templates developed by this project can be used either (1) individually via the `gloud` utility, or (2) via the FAAS tool that will be able to link multiple unrelated templates together in order to deploy the foundation as a whole
+The Deployment Manager templates developed by this project can be used either (1) individually via the `gloud` utility, or (2) via the Cloud-foundation tool that will be able to link multiple unrelated templates together in order to deploy the foundation as a whole.

 ### Deploying infrastructure with individual templates via gcloud